rrfaria/eobot-trader/README.md

 ## Eobot Trader

-This tools helps you to know more information about your coins and helps you to trade coins to another easly
+This tools(chrome Extension) helps you to know more information about your coins and helps you to trade coins to another easly

 ## License

 GPL-3.0

+## How to install

+if you have git installed you can do git clone and frequently git pull to receive updates

+git clone git@github.com:rrfaria/eobot-trader.git

+go to chrome://extensions/
+enable developer mode
+then click in load extended extension and select the extension folder where you have cloned

+after that it will show new layout

 ## Send Suggestion Or fixes